rossillingworth/tesb-rt-se/examples/cxf/jaxws-cxf-sts-advanced/README.txt

 recommended for use in production systems.
 To run this example "out of the box", you MUST have the "Java(TM) Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files" installed into your JRE.
 See your JRE provider for more information.
-(For Oracle JDK6, the download is available
+(For Oracle JDK 7, the download is available
 here:
 http://www.oracle.com/technetwork/java/javase/downloads/index.html, see the
 README file from the download for installation instructions.)